jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 ### It doesn't matter what you read

 The best things for you to read are things that force you to focus for long periods of time, away from a screen.
 The genre or style isn't particularly important, but it's best if it's a physical book; not something that you read on your kindle or on the internet.
-So read whatever you like, as long as it's a not digital.
+So read whatever you like, as long as it's not digital.

 Whether you read fiction, no fiction, study ads, or read emails, the only thing that matters is that it's a decent enough length to force you to concentrate.
 When you concentrate, try to absorb the essence of the writing.

 The only way to develop this skill is by reading.
-Practice reading something everyday that's at least 2000 words.
+Practice reading something every day that's at least 2000 words.
 That might sound like a lot to read, but I promise you'll easily go through more than that if you've picked something interesting.
 To put it in perspective, if you've read this far then you've cut through about 2000 words in this article alone.

 ## 13) Learn the power of pronouns, synonyms, and implication